mattbachmann/pluralsight-using-hooks-in-react18/notes.md

 ```

+### Three rules of hooks

+* Only use hooks (useState, useEffect) in a _functional_ componenent or in a custom hook, but not in a _class-component_!
+* Only on the top level of the component function or custom hook, not in a helper function!
+* Never call hooks conditionally!

 ### useEffect hook for fetching data initially and adding or removing event listeners

 Provide empty deps array as 2nd parameter to only fetch initially and not on every change.